 I applied to two countries: The United States and to the Netherlands.
 There were some problems with the American application, some exams were cancelled in Russia and this was very stressful.
 We originally applied to the Netherlands as a backup option.
-Last year, when I first applied to American universities, I had no idea what to do.
-Everything was very last minute, I was in a hurry, my exams were not so good.
-This year my ACT and SAT exams were much better, I had interviews with American universities, which was a good experience for me.
-I definitely needed this year to rest and to understand what I really want in life.
+When I first applied to American universities, I had no idea what to do.
+Everything was very last minute, I was in a hurry, my exams didn’t go very well.
+Last year, my ACT and SAT exams were much better, I had interviews with American universities, which was a good experience for me.
+I definitely needed a year to rest and to understand what I really want in life.

-Last year I was such a kid.
-I’m only 17, but when I look at myself a year ago, I understand how different my views were.
+When I first applied, I was such a kid.
+When I look at myself two years ago, I understand how different my views were.
 I am much more realistic, I think, when it comes to what I want in life, my plans and goals.
 I see many things very differently, not necessarily like a grown-up, but I am trying to change myself, to become more hardworking, more successful.

 I found that it was useful to contact the universities.
 I contacted all of the universities I liked, and asked them about any information, which I could not find.
 They were all very nice and helpful.
 It was very interesting with Duke University; I spoke to them so much, that they remembered all of my personal information.
 I think this is good, because they see you as a person they already know.
 I also met with a Duke alumni, he’s from Russia, but he lives in Switzerland.
 He came to Russia to meet with me and another student who was applying to Duke.Другие новости Algorithm A*